matrix-org/matrix-spec-proposals/content/client-server-api/modules/voip_events.md

 This module outlines how two users in a room can set up a Voice over IP (VoIP) call to each other.
 Voice and video calls are built upon the WebRTC 1.0 standard.
-Call signalling is achieved by sending [message events]() to the room.
+Call signalling is achieved by sending [message events](#events) to the room.
 In this version of the spec, only two-party communication is supported (e.g. between two peers, or between a peer and a multi-point conferencing unit).
 This means that clients MUST only send call events to rooms with exactly two participants.